SENG637-Group14/SENG637-assignment2/seng637-a2-Group14.md

 |               |                                            | `testCreateNumberArray2DNullRow()` | Create a number array from a null row. |
 |  | `getCumulativePercentages(KeyedValues data)` | `testGetCumulativePercentagesValidData()` | Calculate cumulative percentages for valid data. |
 |               |                                            | `testGetCumulativePercentagesNullData()` | Handle null data input. |

+Basis for Selection describes why each method was selected for testing.
+The DataUtilities methods were all selected because there were only five methods total.
+For the Range methods, the selection ensured all different types of ranges were tested.

 # 4 How the team work/effort was divided and managed